 Tip: If you are swimming in zucchini, Tzatziki can also be made with zucchini instead of the traditional English cucumber.

 Step three: When the zucchini is ready, transfer it to a colander over the sink to drain.
 Squeeze with your hands or use a spatula to press down firmly to release as much liquid as possible.
 Do not rinse.
-Use paper towels to pat dry.
+Dump it over a thin kitchen towel, gather the edges, and wring to release more liquid.
+You can also use a nut milk bag.

 Preheat the oven to 350F.

-Step four: In a large bowl, mix together the grated zucchini, fresh herbs, green onions, feta, nutmeg, and egg.
-In a separate bowl, combine flour and baking powder.
-Add the flour mixture to the zucchini mixture, incorporating well.
+Step four: In a medium bowl, whisk the egg.
+Add the grated zucchini, fresh herbs, green onions, feta, nutmeg, and a pinch of salt and pepper.
+Sprinkle with flour and baking powder, incorporating it all well.
 The batter should be fairly thick.

 zucchini fritters searing on large cast iron skillet.